samsquire/dream-programming-language/README.md

 We can also use multiple facts in state group.
 The following waits for state1a, state1b, state1c to be fired, in any order and then waits for the next group of facts, state2a, state2b, state2c.

 ```
-state1a state1b state1c = state2a state2b state2c |state3a state3b state3c
+state1a state1b state1c = state2a state2b state2c | state3a state3b state3c
 ```

-These are statelines for an async/await thread pool:
+These are statelines for an async/await thread pool where curly brackets represent parallel state machines:

 ```
 next_free_thread = 2